sdirosa/ObjectivViteReactExample/README.md

 # ObjectivViteReactExample
-A Vite + React with Objectiv React SDK configured
+A Vite + React example with Objectiv React SDK configured